Tom-Hudson/test-nino/README.md

 ## What is a valid UK National Insurance number?
 To cite the rules at the time of implementation from [Gov.uk](https://www.gov.uk/hmrc-internal-manuals/national-insurance-manual/nim39110):
-> A NINO is made up of 2 letters, 6 numbers and a final letter, which is always A, B, C, or D.
+> A NINO is made up of 2 letters, 6 numbers and a check letter, which is always A, B, C, or D.
 >
 > It looks something like this: QQ 12 34 56 A
 >
 >All prefixes are valid except:
 >
->* The characters D, F, I, Q, U, and V are not used as either the first or >second letter of a NINO prefix.
+>* The characters D, F, I, Q, U, and V are not used as either the first or second letter of a NINO prefix.
 >* The letter O is not used as the second letter of a prefix.
 >* Prefixes BG, GB, KN, NK, NT, TN and ZZ are not to be used

+## How many valid UK National Insurance numbers are there?
+First, let's consider the restrictions on the first two letters of the NINO prefix:

+* The characters D, F, I, Q, U, and V are not used as either the first or second letter of the prefix, so there are 20 possible choices for the first letter (A-Z excluding D, F, I, Q, U, and V) and 19 possible choices for the second letter (A-Z excluding D, F, I, Q, U, V, and O).
+* The prefixes BG, GB, KN, NK, NT, TN and ZZ are not to be used, so there are 20 x 19 - 7 = 373 possible combinations of the first two letters.

+Next, let's consider the restrictions on the final letter, which is the check letter:

+* The check letter can only be A, B, C, or D, so there are 4 possible check letters.

+Finally, let's consider the six numbers in the NINO:

+* Each of the six numbers can have 10 possible values (0-9), so there are 10^6 (1 million) possible combinations of the six numbers.

+Putting this all together, the number of possible unique NINOs would be:

+373 (for the first two letters) x 10^6 (for the six numbers) x 4 (for the final letter) = **14,940,000,000** possible NINOs.